The watch on the right is our Fractal Emergence.

 A minute hand was added to the face of pocket watches around 1680 in Britain and around 1700 in France, because increases in accuracy made a minute hand realistic.
 Here is a drawing of a watch from 1737:

-The Evolving Importance Of Timekeeping In Society.
+The Evolving Importance of Timekeeping in Society.

 As maritime exploration expanded, precise timekeeping became crucial for long-distance navigation as well as naval battles, as I mentioned in the last section of this article.